Getting Started

 • (optional) DOCKER_BUILDKIT (default “1”) enables Docker BuildKit for faster Docker image rebuilding (recommended).

 • (optional) FINN_SINGULARITY (default “”) points to a pre-built Singularity image to use instead of the Docker image.
 Singularity support is experimental and intended only for systems where Docker is unavailable.
-Does not support GPUs.

 General FINN Docker tips